-modern Russia, especially 20th century Soviet era; history of childhood and children’s history; visual culture; childhood and war; scholarship of teaching and learning
+modern Russia, especially 20th century Soviet Union; history of childhood and children’s history; visual culture; childhood and war; scholarship of teaching and learning

 Academic Interests and Research